FuelLabs/fuel-indexer/docs/src/examples/hello-world.md

 //!
 Start a local test Fuel node
 //!
 //! ```bash
-//! cargo run --bin hello-world-test-node
+//! cargo run --bin hello-world-node
 //! ```
 //!
 //!
 With your database backend set up, now start your fuel-indexer binary using the